Written byAmanda Wong

 When you encounter a virus attack, the Apple file system corrupts, etc., you may find the photos disappear on your Mac.
 You can recover lost photos from Time machine backup or iCloud backup.
 However, if you haven't backed the photos up in advance, you come to the last resort - data recovery software.

-A professional data recovery software such as iBoysoft Data Recovery for Mac can help to recover deleted files and retrieve data from formatted drives, corrupted drives, and unreadable drives.
+The best photo recovery software for Mac such as iBoysoft Data Recovery for Mac can help to recover deleted photos and other files and retrieve data from formatted drives, corrupted drives, and unreadable drives.
 Now, rescue your photos with it.

 Steps to recover deleted photos with iBoysoft Data Recovery

 1. Download and install the right version of iBoysoft Data Recovery for your Mac.